Adelaide University: Elder Hall

-The Elder Hall used by the conservatorium was built following the death of its namesake and music lover Thomas Elder who left £20,000 towards its construction.
-The founding stone, made from nearby gumtree, was placed on 26 September 1898 by then-state governor Thomas Fowell Buxton.
+Elder Hall is a large concert hall that was built following the death of its namesake and music lover Thomas Elder, who left £20,000 towards its construction.
+The great hall was constructed in the Florentine Gothic architectural style integrating freestone from Mount Gambier.
+The founding stone, made from nearby gumtree, was placed on 26 September 1898 by state governor Thomas Fowell Buxton.
 The building was officially opened exactly two years later on 26 September 1900 in a formal ceremony despite having been already used for months.
 The South Australian Register reported the next day that the great hall was opened by Lord Tennyson "positively for the last time" and that "the majority of those who were present had already attended at two more or less appropriate ceremonial openings of the Elder Hall".

-Its current organ is built by Casavant Fréres of Quebec in 1979, having replaced the previous Dodd organ that later was purchased by St Mark's Cathedral in Port Pirie.
-The great hall was constructed in the Florentine Gothic architectural style integrating freestone from Mount Gambier.
+The original pipe organ was built by Josiah Eustace Dodd of Twin Street, Adelaide.
+It was enlarged in 1934.
+With the upgrading of Elder Hall in 1978, a new organ was acquired, as the Dodd organ was in need of restoration.
+Its current organ was built by Casavant Frères of Quebec in 1979, designed in the French Classical tradition.
+The Dodd organ was later was purchased by St Mark's Cathedral in Port Pirie.

+From 1999 Elder Hall was used for the Adelaide Festival of Ideas.
+It was again completely refurbished in 2006.

+Today it is used by the Elder Conservatorium as well as for a number of public events.